eQualityTime/projectreal/index.markdown

 * A short teacher guide with rough timings and materials you may need for the session.

 We recommend that you work through all lessons in the order they are presented as our research evaluated the impact of the project based on following the full programme, but you can of course dip in and out and use sessions which are most important and timely for your students.
 Each lesson should last 50 minutes to 1 hour and includes a starter, main activity and closing activity.
 All include a short video from an influencer to contextualise learning.
+The lessons are designed for learners aged around 11-13.

 ### Lessons
 * [Session 1: Fake News](session1) This session will introduce young people to the topic of fake news and help them develop the skills to recognise fake news.